ASU-VDA-Lab/ML-for-Layer-Assisgnment/README.md

-Results for ML for Layer Assignment using Hybrid GCN-CNN model
+ML for Layer Assignment using Hybrid GCN-CNN model